material-components/material-web/docs/theming.md

   --mdc-button-outline-color: rgba(20, 20, 200, .2);
 }
 ```

+Note: the above selector will not select buttons enclosed in the shadowdom of another component.
+To target those components as well, either use the `:root` selector, or supply a custom class that only affects the top-level elements that need to be themed.

 You can also use CSS selectors to override global theme properties or
 component properties for certain components.